kabeep/yeareport/README.md

 > It can help you:
 >
-> - Summarize individual git work logs
+> - Summarize personal git work logs
 >
-> - Output beautiful Markdown
+> - Output pretty Markdown
 >
 > - Extract a list and count of specified work types
 >